YSZhuoyang/go-dispatcher/README.md

         disp.Start()

-4. Dispatch jobs (dispatch() will block until at least one worker becomes available)
+4. Dispatch jobs (dispatch() will block until at least one worker becomes available and take the job)

         type myJob struct {
             // ...